Elements of a Modern Change Management System

 - Does the system incorporate a secure e-signature functionality?

-- Does the system ensure the appropriate personnel are incorporated into the review and approval processes?
+- Does the system ensure the appropriate personnel is incorporated into the review and approval processes?

 - Are past due and high priority tasks escalated to the appropriate personnel?